 Search

 The operational costs associated with local governance are best navigated by those knowledgeable about the law as it affects a municipality’s finances and taxes and the property for which they are responsible.
-The convoluted flow of money in a municipality through taxes, bonds, and sale of municipal obligations are examined in this handbook, especially in the context of tax increment allocation financing (TIF).
-Municipal property, special assessments, special service areas, and business districts are also described, and the boards that govern police and firefighter pensions are detailed as well.
+The convoluted flow of money in a municipality through taxes, bonds, and sale of municipal obligations is examined in this handbook, especially in the context of tax increment allocation financing (TIF).
+Municipal property, special assessments, special service areas, and business districts are also explored, as well as the boards that govern police and firefighter pensions.
 Useful forms are included for the practitioner’s convenience.

 General Editor: